 There are several different types of emergency contraceptive medications, each with its own risks and benefits.

 • Plan B – This two pill emergency contraceptive works by stopping ovulation.
-Each pill contains three-quarters of a milligram of levonorgestrel, a powerful synthetic hormone based on progesterone.
 Plan B is far less effective for women who have already ovulated.
 Additionally, the Plan B method should be started as soon as possible after the unprotected sex has occurred.
 The first pill should be taken within 72 hours for maximum effectiveness, with the second pill taken twelve hours later.
 Levonorgestrel-based medications cannot prevent pregnancy after implantation has occurred, so time is of the essence where this medication is concerned.
 In medical studies, Plan B had an 89% success rate in preventing pregnancy.
 Another brand of morning-after pill, Next Choice, offers the same dosages and active ingredients as Plan B and is, for all intents and purposes, the same product.

 • Plan B One Step – Like Plan B, Plan B One Step is a levonorgestrel-based contraceptive product intended to prevent ovulation.
 However, rather than taking two lower-dose tablets twelve hours apart, the One Step method requires only one higher-dose tablet be ingested in order to protect against pregnancy.
 The Plan B One Step pill contains 1.5 milligrams of levonorgestrel and is reported to offer protection against unwanted pregnancy for up to 120 hours after unprotected sex; however, as with the regular Plan B method, women should begin treatment as soon as possible in order to achieve the desired results.
 Plan B One Step has replaced regular Plan B emergency contraceptives in most cases due to its ease of use and longer period of effectiveness.